Itsme-aniketghosh/Itsme-aniketghosh/README.md

 ### 👋 Hey there!

 I'm a first-year **MS in Artificial Intelligence** student at **Northeastern University's Khoury College** (Fall 2025), focusing on Machine Learning.
 Currently **TAing the graduate NLP course** under Prof. Amir Tahmasebi and sitting in on a **PhD-level Interpretable AI seminar**.

-My path into AI started with contrasts — traveling through cities like Chicago, Bonn, and Zurich with my dad (SAP consultant at IBM), while spending **7 years teaching math and CS** to underprivileged students back home in Kolkata.
-That gap between what technology can do and who it actually reaches is what I'm trying to fix.

 ---